- Components and definition of the hydrologic cycle

 Types of Contamination

 Water can be contaminated by various human activities or by existing natural features, like mineral-rich geologic formations.
 Agricultural activities, industrial operations, landfills, animal operations, and small and large scale sewage treatment processes, among many other things, all can potentially contribute to contamination.
 As water runs over the land or infiltrates into the ground, it dissolves material left behind by these potential contaminant sources.
 There are three major groups of contamination: inorganic chemicals, organic chemicals, and biological agents.
 Small sediments that cloud the water, causing turbidity, is also an issue with some wells, but it is not considered contamination.
-The risks and type of remediation for a contaminant depends on what type of chemicals present.
+The risks and type of remediation for a contaminant depends on the type of chemicals present.

 Point source pollution can be attributed to a single, definable source, while nonpoint source pollution is from multiple dispersed sources.
 Point sources include waste disposal sites, storage tanks, sewage treatment plants, and chemical spills.
 Nonpoint sources are dispersed and indiscreet, where the whole of the contribution of pollutants is harmful, but the individual components do not have harmful concentrations of pollutants.
 A good example of nonpoint pollution are residential areas, where lawn fertilizer on one person’s yard may not contribute much pollution to the system, but the combined effect of many residents using fertilizer can lead to significant nonpoint pollution.
 Other nonpoint sources include nutrients (nitrate and phosphate), herbicides, pesticides contributed by farming, nitrate contributed by animal operations, and nitrate contributed by septic systems.